30 Photos that will make you want to visit Antequera (Spain)

 Practical Tips and information

 - You can get to Antequera from Malaga by Alsa bus in 1 hour.
+The schedule is here (note: in 2024, Antequera was included in the Malaga area transport network and you can no longer book Alsa for bus tickets to Antequera).

 - Restaurant recommendations: Bar Infante tapas for good and inexpensive tapas.
 Loulu Bistro for all meals – great breakfast (we had tostadas and coffee), desserts, lunches etc…great place.
 Right next to Plaza de San Sebastián.